ASEAN Summit: Myanmar (Burma)

-Also prior to the 10th ASEAN Summit, Myanmar had taken steps to rehabilitate itself by releasing up to 9,000 prisoners who were imprisoned under the old junta.
+Prior to the 10th ASEAN Summit, Myanmar had taken steps to rehabilitate itself by releasing up to 9,000 prisoners who were imprisoned under the old junta.
 Myanmar's new leader General Soe Win attended the conference and foreign minister Nyan Win had already made pre-summit press releases on Myanmar's continuing commitment for the roadmap to democracy.

 Myanmar was due to hold the chair of ASEAN in 2006.
 This however had attracted criticism from various factions.
 The United States and the European Union publicly announced that they might boycott any ASEAN-related event if Myanmar was the chair.
 In July 2005, during an ASEAN foreign minister meeting in Vientiane, Myanmar decided to postpone its turn.
 The Philippines, the country next in line, instead held the ASEAN chairmanship in 2006.

 Apart from the United States, various ASEAN lawmakers have called Myanmar's membership to be stripped due to its poor human rights record.

 Following the 2021 Myanmar coup d'état in which the Tatmadaw—Myanmar's military—ousted the country's democratically elected leaders, widespread protests broke out in response to the coup and the military's subsequent use of force on civilians.
 ASEAN called for a special ASEAN Leaders Meeting in Jakarta on April 24, 2021, with the military junta's leader Min Aung Hlaing in attendance along with other member states' heads of government and foreign ministers.
 Members of the National Unity Government formed in response to the coup and consisting of ousted lawmakers were reported to have been in contact with ASEAN leaders, but were not formally invited to the meeting.
 ASEAN released a statement that it had agreed to a "five-point consensus" with Min Aung Hlaing on the cessation of violence in Myanmar, constructive dialogue among all parties concerned, and the appointment of a special envoy by ASEAN to facilitate the dialogue process.
-However, after continued violence in the country and non-committal by Myanmar's military government to the "five-point consensus", its military leaders were barred from attending the 40th and 41st ASEAN Summits in November 2022.
+However, after continued violence in the country and non-committal by Myanmar's military government to the "five-point consensus", its military leaders were barred from attending the 40th to 45th ASEAN Summits from 2022 to 2024.
+For the 44th and 45th ASEAN Summits, Myanmar chose to send its Permanent Secretary of Foreign Affairs, although its military leaders remained barred from attending the summit.